User Guide

 .. math::

-The normalized free-stream viscosity :math:`\mu_{\infty}^*` is chosen to satisfy Reynolds number :math:`Re_L` based on the characteristic length :math:`L`.
+The nondimensional free-stream viscosity :math:`\mu_{\infty}^*` is chosen to satisfy the Reynolds number :math:`Re_L`, defined using a characteristic length

 .. math::